TUDB-Labs/MixLoRA/README.md

 You can check the full experimental results, including other pre-trained models such as Gemma 2B, LLaMA3 8B, and LLaMA2 13B, and detailed performance metrics in our preprint paper: [Li D, Ma Y, Wang N, et al. MixLoRA: Enhancing Large Language Models Fine-Tuning with LoRA based Mixture of Experts[J]. arXiv preprint arXiv:2404.15159, 2024.](https://arxiv.org/abs/2404.15159)

 You can download the weights of MixLoRA fine-tuned with [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) and the [AlpacaCleaned](https://github.com/gururise/AlpacaDataCleaned) dataset on Hugging Face: [TUDB-Labs/alpaca-mixlora-7b](https://huggingface.co/TUDB-Labs/alpaca-mixlora-7b).
-Currently, only m-LoRA supports the inference of MixLoRA.

 ## Use MixLoRA

 MixLoRA is built upon the m-LoRA framework.
-Please use MixLoRA with [m-LoRA](https://github.com/mikecovlee/mLoRA).
-This repository only provides the core codes associated with MixLoRA in the m-LoRA repository and cannot run it separately.
+It is recommended to use MixLoRA with [m-LoRA](https://github.com/mikecovlee/mLoRA).

 We also provides the integrations of MixLoRA with HuggingFace Transformers for inference.
 To use it, you can install `mixlora` with following command: